Free eBook: Increase traffic to your website

 I understand the threat of bankruptcy more than most, but little did I know that experiencing it first-hand would lead to a profitable new business opportunity for me.

-In the late 90s I was running a business, which, for various reasons including mismanagement on my part, ran into difficulties, accruing $700,000 worth of debt.
+In the late 90s, I was running a business, which, for various reasons including mismanagement on my part, ran into difficulties, accruing $700,000 worth of debt.
 The only problem was that I only had $100,000 in the bank and as a director, my wife and I became personally liable for the business’ bills, not to mention the personal guarantees I’d signed with suppliers.

 My choices were simple; go bankrupt – something I did not want to do, given the fact I’d lose my home – or negotiate with my creditors.
 We sought counsel from lawyers and other professional advisors, but none of them could help negotiate a reduced settlement without us going bankrupt.
 I decided to take on the challenge myself, and, out of necessity, I called up 50 of my creditors, and negotiated, hard.
 If I went bankrupt they would end up with nothing.
 However, we managed to strike deals with all of them at approximately 10 cents in the dollar, and I was able to fund my debts with what was left in the bank.

 Unknowingly, I had become my first client.
 Looking back, I was incredulous that there was no professional firm that could negotiate settlements with creditors without having to enter into some sort of bankruptcy.
 I decided to test the waters and start helping out small businesses and individuals settle debts.
-Several years on we’ve now have a growing team and have helped hundreds of businesses and individuals avoid bankruptcy.
+Several years on we’ve now had a growing team and have helped hundreds of businesses and individuals avoid bankruptcy.

 All this means that time and again I see business owners making the same financial mistake, and while this is a huge topic, here are five issues that I see most frequently: